I wrote this post for my newsletter, sign up here to get emails in your inbox.

 You want to upgrade Button v1.2 to v2.0, easy peasy, as long as you also upgrade ConfirmationDialog v1.0 to v1.1, SelectionMenu v1.4 to v1.5 and oh looks like you haven’t updated Form in a long while, so bring that from v0.4 to v1.2.

-dependency management is an even bigger challenge when multiple teams work on the same application because one developer or team might want to use the newer version of a component but not have enough context to make the required breaking changes across the application.
+dependency management is an even bigger challenge when multiple teams work on the same application because one developer or team might want to use the newer version of a component but not have enough context to make the required breaking changes across the application. this is starting to sound like the point where started.

-you might you might be able to install multiple versions of a component in the same application:
+depending on your architecture, you might you might be able to install multiple versions of a component in the same application:

 "dependencies": {